Maxine Blossom Miles: Marriages

-In February 1931, the couple were having a low-wing monoplane built at Shoreham Airport.
-They planned to fly to India, where Freeman-Thomas's father had been appointed Viceroy.
-On 7 December 1931, The New York Times reported that Viscount Ratendone (Inigo Freeman-Thomas) was seeking a divorce from Viscountess Ratendone (Maxine Freeman-Thomas).
 Freeman-Thomas named Frederick George Miles, flying instructor, as co-defendant with Maxine in an undefended suit and was granted a decree nisi.
 Maxine and Inigo Freeman-Thomas were divorced in 1932.
 Both Maxine and Freeman-Thomas had been members of the Southern Aero Club of Shoreham, where Miles was a director and instructor.
-Miles flew his Simmonds Spartan aircraft to South Africa to escape the situation and consider his position; almost immediately he returned, and he and Maxine were soon married.
+Miles flew his Simmonds Spartan aircraft to South Africa to escape the situation and consider his position; almost immediately he returned.
+On 6 August 1932 Maxine and Miles were married at Holborn Registry Office.

+Blossom and Fred had two children, Jeremy born in 1933 and Mary Susannah born in 1939.
+The couple's home, Lands' End in Twyford, Berkshire, was of a contemporary modern design, Blossom's taste.

+In 1938, Blossom was a Commissioner of the Civil Air Guard, established July 1938, to encourage and subsidize pilot training.

+Blossom later designed costumes for a revival of the show Berkeley Square at the Vaudeville Theatre in London.

 Aviation

 Maxine gained her aviation certificate (Royal Aero Club certificate 9585) through her membership in the Southern Aero Club.
 One of the first aircraft she owned was a De Havilland DH.60X Cirrus Moth, registered G-EBZG, in 1928, after it had been damaged on landing at Shoreham, sold to Southern Aircraft Ltd, and rebuilt; it was then named "Jemimah".

 Of the aircraft Blossom helped design, the Miles Sparrowhawk, is one of the most notable.
 F. G. Miles decided to compete in the 1935 King’s Cup Air Race and the job of producing a suitable aircraft fell to Maxine, who had just eight weeks to produce an aeroplane.
 With neither the time or the facilities to create something from scratch, she took a Miles Hawk, shortened the fuselage, improved the streamlining, reduced the wingspan by 5 ft, reduced the height of the undercarriage, moved the legs outwards and away from the propeller slipstream and, finally, installed extra tanks to enable the 140 hp Gypsy Major engine to complete the 953-mile course with only a single re-fuelling stop.

 The Miles Trio (George, Fred and Blossom) designs used extensively by the RAF included the Miles Hawk and Miles Master, both of which were used as training aircraft for Hurricane and Spitfire pilots.